El Paso ISD's Hopes and Dreams 2.0 asks community's feedback on district's strategic plan - NewsBreak

 EL PASO, Texas (KFOX14/CBS4) — El Paso landmarks, including One San Jacinto Plaza Tower, will be lit teal on Thursday to awareness to Alzheimer’s.
 The light displays are part of the Alzheimer’s Foundation of America’s (AFA) Light the World in Teal program.
 “Having these El Paso...

-Project Bravo helps pay bills after Project Amistad makes error in funding distribution
+Project Bravo helps pay water bill amid funding distribution error by Project Amistad

 EL PASO, Texas (KFOX14/CBS4) — A local organization has stepped in to help El Pasoans after a separate non-profit incorrectly distributed funds to renters and homeowners who needed utility assistance during the COVID-19 pandemic.
 Project Amistad, a non-profit organization, admitted last week they incorrectly distributed $400,000 to 933 homeowners...